 The two-foot long oviduct consists of five compartments, each with a different function.
 If fertilization takes place, it will occur as the egg passes through the oviduct’s funnel, the infundibulum.
 The yolk then spends the next three hours spiraling through the oviduct’s magnum where it becomes surrounded in egg white, mainly consisting of protein, water and minerals.

-Then the egg carries on where it grows two connecting chalaza strands at the top and bottom, which anchor the yolk to the shell keeping it in the centre of the egg.
+The egg then carries on where it grows two connecting chalaza strands (made of twisted albumen) at the top and bottom, which anchor the yolk to the shell keeping it in the centre of the egg.

 Next in spends about an hour in the isthmus, where it is covered in two thin, protective membranes.